-Every crime survey you read shows that being male makes you more likely to be involved in a physical altercation than if you were female.
-We’d estimate that a large proportion of those incidents are not muggings either, but rather the sort of unnecessary and stupid male-on-male violence that occurs late at night, usually when there’s alcohol involved.
+Every crime survey shows that being male makes you more likely to be involved in a physical altercation than female.
+We’d estimate that a large proportion of those incidents are not muggings either.
+But rather the sort of unnecessary and stupid male-on-male violence that occurs late at night, usually with alcohol involved.

 It all comes down to what Rory Miller, in his seminal essay from 2011, coined the ‘monkey dance.’
 Make sure you read the whole thing, because it’s a perfect description of how typical male-on-male violence begins.

 The ritual is as follows: a hard, aggressive stare, a verbal challenge, a squaring off, finger pointing or a chest push and then followed by a big, looping overhand right.
 You can see this exact sequence played out in most real fights – just have a look on YouTube.